BibliOgraphy / FilmOgraphy / OTheatre / OArt

 Story of O 2 (1984)

 Fr.
 Directed by Eric Rochat.
-Screenplay: Eric Rochet.
-Story: Jeffrey O'Kelly.
+Screenplay/ Story: Eric Rochat and Jeffrey O'Kelly.
 Photography: Andres Berenguer.
-Music: Stanley Myers; with Sandra Wey, Manuel de Blas, Rosa Valenty, Christian Cid.
-Though not without merit this 'sequel' to Story of O has little to do with the Pauline Reage novel and instead tells a story of business and family moral intrigues which later found its way into print as The New Story of O (sometimes accredited to "James Jennings") and as the third comic strip Story of O (Vol.3) by Guido Crepax.
+Music: Stanley Myers; with Sandra Wey, Manuel de Blas, Rosa Valenty, Christian Cid. - Though not without merit (the designs and staging are intriguing) this 'sequel' to Story of O has little to do with the Pauline Reage novel and instead tells a story of business and family intrigues after a powerful industry group engage 'O' to discredit the leader of an American competitor financial empire.
+This later found its way into print as The New Story of O (sometimes accredited to "James Jennings") and as the third comic strip Story of O (Vol.3) by Guido Crepax.

 Story of O: the series (1995)